-The Henry N. Williams Professional Service Award honors a homeopathic professional who has demonstrated service, leadership, and dedication to the homeopathic community.
+The Henry N. Williams Professional Service Award honors a United States or Canada based homeopathic professional who has demonstrated service, leadership, and dedication to the homeopathic community.
 This could be in the form of clinical work, education, research, organizational leadership, or in the political arena.
 The name for the award was chosen because Henry N. Williams exemplifies the aforementioned qualities.
 His wisdom and quiet presence left an indelible mark on homeopathy in this country.

 Henry ‘Hal’ Williams was one of the incorporators of the National Center for Homeopathy in 1974 and the Dean of the educational program for the National Center for Homeopathy from 1980 until 1986.
 After graduating from Columbia University in 1941, he began to learn homeopathy in 1950 at the American Foundation for Homeopathy’s postgraduate course, studying with Elizabeth Wright Hubbard and Julia Minerva Green.